TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 Error messages on `subseteq` and `distinct` constraints can use two special keywords.
 The position can be `@NAMES`, in which case the error will appear on the relevant names.
 In a formatted message `NAME` can be used to insert the name in the message.

+See the reference documentation for a more complete description of these constraints.
+{: .notice .notice-info}

 Note that if you use set expressions in your constraint, the order in which you do the operations can be important to get the error on the right name.